bent101/ucsdcourses/README.md

 # UCSD Courses

-This is a searchable and better-looking version of the UC San Diego course catalog.
+This is a searchable and better-looking version of the original [UC San Diego course catalog](https://catalog.ucsd.edu/front/courses.html).

 - It adds links when other courses are mentioned in a description
 - You can copy a course's link